nginxinc/nginx-service-mesh/docs/content/tutorials/kic/ingress-udp-walkthrough.md

 ## Overview

-Follow this tutorial to deploy the NGINX Plus Ingress Controller with NGINX Service Mesh and an example UDP application.
+Follow this tutorial to deploy the NGINX Ingress Controller with NGINX Service Mesh and an example UDP application.

 Objectives: